Early Childhood Education

 Hand inserting a coin into a blue piggy bank for savings and money management.

-Early childhood education apprentices are paid while they train, with wages increasing as skills and experience develop.
+Early childhood education trainees are paid while they train, with wages increasing as skills and experience develop.

-• Apprentice wages are paid in line with the relevant award
+• Trainee wages are paid in line with the relevant award

-• Pay rates may increase as you progress through your apprenticeship
+• Pay rates may increase as you progress through your traineeship

 • Qualified educators can progress into higher-paying or leadership roles